 Manual transmission vehicles are equipped with a clutch interlock safety feature.
 With this feature engaged, you must depress the clutch pedal to allow cranking of the engine.
-To temporarily bypass this safety feature while off-road driving, which will allow cranking the engine without depressing the clutch, follow these steps:
+To temporarily bypass this safety feature while off-road driving (4L range only), which will allow cranking the engine without depressing the clutch, follow these steps: